Budapestby VisitCity Guides

 Master Hungarian's unique letters and sounds for proper pronunciation in Budapest

-Several letter combinations consistently trip up English speakers.
-The letter 's' in Hungarian sounds like English 'sh', while 'sz' produces the English 's' sound.
-This means Budapest is actually pronounced "Buda-pesht."
-Similarly, 'gy' creates a soft 'dy' sound, 'ny' resembles the Spanish 'ñ', and 'zs' sounds like the 's' in "pleasure."
+Some letter combinations always trip up English speakers.
+The letter 's' in Hungarian sounds like English 'sh', but 'sz' makes the English 's' sound.
+So Budapest is actually pronounced "Buda-pesht."
+Also, 'gy' makes a soft 'dy' sound, 'ny' is like the Spanish 'ñ', and 'zs' sounds like the 's' in "pleasure."
+We learned this the hard way when we kept saying "Buda-pest" wrong for our first few days!

 Hungarian Letter(s)English SoundExample WordMemory Tip